-Vaccines are an important way to protect your baby from life-threatening diseases.
+Newborn vaccination is a process that builds your child’s immunity through a series of vaccines for several types of pathogens.
+Vaccines are an essential way to protect your baby from life-threatening diseases.

-They work best when they are given at certain ages, with some vaccines given over a series of properly spaced doses.
-They are started at birth and many are required before starting school.
+Vaccines work best at certain ages, with some given over a series of properly spaced doses.
+Newborn vaccines start at birth through the preschool years.

 DTaP = Diphtheria, Tetanus, and Pertussis